ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 I have been researching and it seems that the way to do [dynamic code generation](https://dev.to/bshadmehr/empowering-python-development-with-dynamic-code-generation-50p4) is to generate code in string and use `exec` to run the code.
 We can use `inspect.get_source` to get the code from a function but it is not that flexible.

+### Training script

+I'm going to create a first training script that will use the arc24 script as a start point.
+However I'm going to change how I handled the configuration, I'm going to try the library [tyro](https://github.com/brentyi/tyro) that seems to have the functionality I want: define a configuration object that can be later modified through arguments.

 ## Results

 ## Conclusion